 Alcohol is the most widely abused substance across most of the world, including in the United States.
 Legal to some extent in all 50 states, alcohol impacts numerous body systems, which in turn causes numerous effects in users.
 Alcohol creates feelings of euphoria and lowers inhibitions, but it also severely impairs judgment, perception, and reaction times.
+Alcohol is a central nervous system depressant, but it causes the most severe long-term damage to the liver.
 There are many forms of alcohol, including:

 Also called opiates, opioids are either derived from the drug opium or chemicals designed to mimic it.
 Opioids work by interacting with neurotransmitters in the brain and blocking the signals that they are sending.
 This enables opioids to serve as powerful pain killers, but it also can cause feelings of intense pleasure, leading to addiction.
 Opioid addiction is one of the most serious problems faced by America today.
 Opioids are some of the most addictive of all known substances, and they are also some of the deadliest.
 Some of the most well-known opioids include:

 Benzodiazepines, or Benzos, are a class of drugs that function by interacting with the neurotransmitter gamma-aminobutyric acid-A (GABA-A).
 Each Benzo interacts with GABA-A differently, which is why each Benzo impacts the body and mind differently.
 Benzos are prescribed to treat a wide variety of psychiatric and sleep conditions, but they are very commonly abused.
 Benzos are highly addictive, and can cause numerous medical and psychiatric problems when not used as intended.
 Examples of Benzos include: